Top Poisons for CATS – as reported to poison control centers 1-888-426-4435

 General-purpose cleaners are relatively safe, but please keep curious cats away, until the product is dry.
 Concentrated products like toilet bowl cleaners, antifreeze, or pool chemicals can cause chemical burns or death.

 If you must use insecticides on your indoor plants, make sure to keep your cat away from plants after application until the products have dried or settled.
-Try doing the application inside your tub, close the door, turn on the ventilation fan, and it can be hosed down afterwards.
+Try doing the application inside your shower stall or tub.
+Close the door, turn on the ventilation fan, and the tub can be hosed down afterwards.

 Cymbalta and Effexor topped the Pet Poison Helpline’s toxic antidepressants list several years back.
 They can cause severe neurological and cardiac effects..